FrankRays/jccc-csharp-cs236/README.md

 - TreeViewDirectoryStructure - Recursively displays a tree based on the directory you enter.
 Uses a TreeView, TextBox, Button, and a Label.
 - TabControl - Change label attributes by using a tab control.
 Uses 6 RadioButtons, a TabControl, 2 Labels, and a Timer.
 - MDITest - Lab where we used MDI (multiple document interface).
 You can create 4 different windows and cascade, and tile vertically and horizontally.
+- PhoneWordCombinations - Gives the user all the possible words from the last 4 digits of a phone number.